-- The Academic or Clinical Director will give a verbal and written notification of the violation(s) to the student. - If the violation continues, the student will meet with a disciplinary committee comprised of the Academic and/or Clinical Director, the faculty member involved, if any, and another FSTM Director.
+• The Program Director will give a verbal and written notification of the violation(s) to the student.

+- If the violation continues, the student will meet with a disciplinary committee comprised of the Program Director, the faculty member involved, if any, and another FSTM Director.
 A probationary period may be assigned. - If the problem has not been remedied by the end of the probationary period, the student will be dismissed from the program.